 Dr. Marjorie Innocent leads the development and management of the NAACP’s policy and programmatic agenda to reduce health disparities and improve health outcomes for African Americans and other communities of color in alignment with organizational strategy.
 She also collaborates with internal and external colleagues to advance public discourse about the intersection of health and other social issues impacting populations of color, including education, community development, and criminal justice.

-Tiffany Dena Loftin is the Director of the NAACP Youth & College Division.
-In this role, she serves more than 700 Youth Councils, High School Chapters, and College Chapters actively involved in the fight for civil rights.
-Ms. Loftin brings to the NAACP an extensive experience in and passion for membership-based organizing at the local, state, and national level.
-Ms. Loftin was formerly the Senior Program Specialist in Community Advocacy and Partnership Engagement, Center for Social Justice at the National Education Association.
+Wisdom O. Cole is the Interim Director of the NAACP Youth & College Division.
+In this role, he serves more than 700 youth councils, high school chapters, and college chapters actively involved in the fight for civil rights.
+Mr. Cole brings extensive experience in civil rights advocacy training institute training, electoral action trainings, grassroots organizing, issues toolkits, and webinars at the local, state, and national level.

-Robin R. Harrison is the Interim Director of the NAACP Hollywood Bureau.
+Robin R. Harrison is the Vice President of the NAACP Hollywood Bureau.
 She leads the organization’s media diversity work and is responsible for producing the prestigious NAACP Image Awards.

 Contact our Press Team:

 Marc Banks | 410-608-4073